Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/crud-operations-with-prisma-and-fastify.md

 Which these four steps, we are generally able to create complete applications.

 We'll learn how to handle CRUD operations on a Prisma database for today's article while using Fastify as our server.
-This way, the end-user will perform specific requests to the API endpoint, which will handle the CRUD operations.
+This way, the end-user will perform specific requests to the API endpoint, handling the CRUD operations.

 ## Setting up the framework